 SummitET is recognized by SHRM to offer Professional Development Credits (PDCs) for SHRM-CP® or SHRM-SCP®.
 For more information about certification or recertification, please visit www.shrmcertification.org.

-Define social media monitoring and the role it plays in enhancing situational awareness during a crisis.
+Master social media monitoring and the role it plays in enhancing situational awareness during a crisis.

 Identify key sources for information monitoring on social media.

-Describe steps for successful social media monitoring and informed strategic communication decision-making.
+Review the steps for successful social media monitoring and informed strategic communication decision-making.

-Describe the purpose, benefits, and uses of search platforms on social media.
+Determine the purpose, benefits, and uses of search platforms on social media.

 Breakout room activities